Vojan-Najov/Vojan-Najov/README.md

 # Hi there 👋

-- 🔭 I’m currently working on SmartCalc_v2.0
+- 🔭 I’m currently working on SimpleDocker

 ## My study projects